elastic/elastic-serverless-forwarder/docs/README-AWS.md

     ```

 **Note:**
-Due to a [bug](https://github.com/aws/serverless-application-model/issues/1320) in AWS CloudFormation, if you want to update the Events settings for the deployment, you will have to manually delete existing settings before applying the new settings.
+Starting from **v1.4.0**, if you want to update the Events settings for the deployment, it is no longer required to manually delete existing settings before applying the new settings.

 ### Deploy using Terraform